sihaohuanguc/sihaohuanguc.github.io/README.md

 # News
 1. A new co-authored paper was published online on Nov 1st 2022!
 Congrats to the first author, Chris!
 So glad to work with all the colleagues on it!
-2. I will do an oral presentation on pseudouridine and translation in the 2023 GRC conference for translation on Feb 23rd!
+2. I did an oral presentation on pseudouridine and translation in the 2023 GRC conference for translation on Feb 23rd!

 # Contact
 Email: sihaohuang1024@gmail.com